f5devcentral/f5-puppet/README.md

 ### f5_selfdevice

 Change device name from default bigip1 under 'Device Management > Devices'.
-This is achieved by using tmsh `mv`command.
+This is achieved by using tmsh `mv`command, and hence has no `ensure => absent` functionality.

 NOTE: This does not impact the hostname